react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 ## Environment

-Please provide the version of your
+Please provide

-- react-native
+- react-native version
-- react-native-google-signin
+- @react-native-community/google-signin version
-- cocoapods and GoogleSignIn pod version (if applicable)
+- your Podfile, output of running `pod install` and cocoapods version (if applicable)
 - version of Android, gradle, android plugin for gradle, `play-services-auth` and version of the Google Play Services app on your phone (if applicable)